balupton/plant-vs-animal-products/README.md

 ### Dairy, Milk, Cheese, Whey
-Milk-cows on average live 4 years out of there 20 year lifecycle due to the extreme strain non stop milk producing has on their body.
-They are also forcibly impregnated to keep them producing milk and as such have their baby's taken from them at birth (who then are enslaved into the milk industry, or improsened to wind up slaughtered for their meat) something the cow's literally scream about for days.
-Despite all of the cow's hormones you ingest when drinking milk, as well as the protein problems (discussed in health section), milk is also legally allowed to have a droplet of pus in it for each glass, yummy.
+Dairy-cows on average live 4 years out of there 20 year lifecycle due to the extreme strain non stop milk producing has on their body.
+They are also forcibly impregnated to keep them producing milk and as such have their baby's taken from them at birth (who then are enslaved into the milk industry, or imprisoned to wind up slaughtered for their meat, sometimes chained up in a small box and starved for 6 months to produce veal, imagine that outcome for your human child!
+Not nice.) this is something the cow's literally scream about for days.
+Despite all of the cow's hormones you ingest when drinking milk, as well as the protein problems (discussed in health section), milk is also legally allowed to have a droplet of pus in it for each glass due the unavoidable strain that productive milking has on their teets, yummy.
+Not only that, but the demand for dairy means that dairy cows continue to be and have been selectively bread over many years to produce abornormal amounts of milk, interfering with their quality of life (imagine all your most milk producing ancestors kept with the others murdered, to ensure that generations after that your testicals are so painfully swollen to the size of oranges that your quality of life suffers so much to the extent that your body must neglect its other duties to focus on an abnormal sperm production that leaves you in constant pain and leakage).

 - [Watch Gary Yourofsky's "The Greatest Talk You'll Ever Hear" to make the connection](http://balupton.tumblr.com/post/64768966299/best-speech-you-will-ever-hear-gary-yourofsky)